BlackFuffey/Kevlar/README.md

 Please note this is highly incomplete and some design decisions may change.

 ## Why Kevlar?
- - **Ease of use**: Kevlar is designed to be concise, straightforward, and flexible.
+ - **Ease of use**: Kevlar is designed to be declarative, clear, and flexible.
 You can take advantage of the high-level functionalities to make performant prototypes, or express low level logic with concise syntax.
  - **Memory safe**: Kevlar ensures memory safety through a content ID memory management system.
 This allows the langauge to abstract away memory management while keeping good performance.